Bernullys/cs50_sql/README.md

             INSERT INTO "table_name" ("column1", ...)
             SELECT "column1", ...
 FROM "temporary_table";
         In this process, SQLite will automatically add the primary key values in the id column.
+        Note: the "id" has to have INTEGER constrains.
         Then we can clean up our database:
             DROP TABLE "temporary_table";

     Deleting Data:

+        Deleting a table:
+            DROP TABLE "table_name";

         This command will delete all rows in the table:
             DELETE FROM "table_name";